-While the combination of these categories provides sufficient capacity for the County to meet its RHNA in total, as shown below, there is a deficit in very low-income category, and limited surplus capacity in the low-, and moderate-income categories of housing need.
-To account for this deficit, the Housing Element incorporates a Rezoning Program, Policy HE 11.3 of the Housing Plan.
-The Rezoning Program identifies 87 parcels constituting approximately 30 acres, located in the unincorporated Colma, Broadmoor, and Harbor Industrial areas, currently zoned either for commercial and industrial development, or for very low intensity residential development, that will be rezoned to provide additional capacity for residential development to meet the County's RHNA.
+While the combination of these categories provides sufficient capacity for the County to meet its RHNA in total, as shown below, there is a substantial deficit in very low-income category, and limited surplus capacity in the low-, and moderate-income categories of housing need.
+Should any of the development projected in the Sites Inventory not be completed, or be completed at lower densities or at different affordability mixes than anticipated in the Sites Inventory, the

+County would be unable to meet its RHNA obligations.
+To account for this possibility, the Housing Element incorporates a Rezoning Program, Policy HE 11.3 of the Housing Plan.
+The Rezoning Program identifies up to 89 parcels constituting approximately 30 acres, located in the unincorporated Colma, Broadmoor, and Harbor Industrial areas, currently zoned either for commercial and industrial development, or for very low intensity residential development, that will be rezoned to provide additional capacity for residential development in order to meet the County's RHNA.
 The County's capacity to meet the RHNA, without rezoning and with rezoning, is shown in the tables below.